 Store it in such a place where potatoes do not get natural or artificial lights.
-Many homeowners store potatoes in the root cellar, a garage or in a slightly heated shed.
+Many homeowners store potatoes in the root cellar, a garage, or in a slightly heated shed.

 Once the top foliage is dead and dry, stop watering the potato plant as it will rot the tubers.
-Make a plan to remove the potato from the ground as the dead foliage above the ground may attract pest and diseases which could spoil the potato.
+Make a plan to remove the potato from the ground as the dead foliage above the ground may attract pests and diseases which could spoil the potato.

 Potatoes once dug from the ground should be cleaned with a soft, dry brush or cloth.
 Don’t use water to clean these if you are planning to store these potatoes.

 Before storing potatoes, you have to cure them by keeping them between 45 to 60-degree Fahrenheit for a couple of weeks.
 You will know the potato has become cured when the outer skin of the potato gets dry and hard.

 Potatoes, when get exposed to sunlight during growing, will turn green.
 These green potatoes are not safe to eat as it contains poisonous compound and should be discarded.

 Storing temperature matters a lot to improve the shelf life of the potato.
 If the temperature becomes too warm, then it will cause potatoes to begin sprouting, and also damp and cold temperatures will rot the tuber.
 So, try to control the storing temperature.

 Do not keep potatoes with apples as it releases the ethylene gas which rots the potato.
 Inspect potatoes before storing for any cut or bruises as they may spoil quickly and will make other potatoes rot.